Salix Twigs

 The cambium layer of Salix twigs is the source of salicylic acid, the basis for our common or garden variety of fever reducing and pain killing Aspirin.

-The native willows – Salix bebbiana, Salix exigua and Salix interior are common in all provinces along streams and creeks, relishing the moisture, not even minding seasonal inundation.
+The native willows – Salix bebbiana, Salix exigua and Salix interior are common in all provinces of Canada along streams and creeks, relishing the moisture, not even minding seasonal inundation.

 In some cases they are deliberately planted by inserting big cuttings into the banks of streams and rivers to prevent erosion, as shelterbelts and windbreaks in windy areas on the edge of fields.

-Rooting easily in any moist soil, these are a valuable wildlife food source – the pollen is an important early food source prized by bees just coming out of hibernation, the twigs are browsed by moose and deer, and birds scrounge for insects in the long flexible branches.
+Rooting easily in any moist soil, these are valuable for insects and wildlife – the pollen is an important early food source prized by bees just coming out of hibernation, the twigs are browsed by moose and deer, and birds scrounge for insects in the long flexible branches.

 They are also utilized by rabbits and voles during the winter under the snow – they can do a lot of damage to the stems, but don’t worry, they will grow back even better than before.